Microsoft/azure-docs.pt-pt/includes/virtual-machines-disks-shared-limitations.md

 - E.U.A.
 Oeste 2
 - E.U.A.
 Centro-Oeste
 - E.U.A.
 Centro-Sul
 - E.U.A.
+Centro-Norte
+- E.U.A.
 Central
+- Europa Ocidental
+- Europa do Norte
 - Coreia do Sul Central
 - Canadá Central
 - Leste do Canadá
+- Leste do Japão
+- Oeste do Japão
 - US Gov - Virginia
 - US Gov - Arizona